The Ultimate Travel Guide to Tasiilaq

 Where is Tasiilaq?

-“Tasiilaq” means “like a lake” in Kalaallisut (the Greenlandic language) – a reference to the shape of the King Oscar Fjord and how it is largely protected from the open ocean by the relatively narrow entrance.
+“Tasiilaq” means “like a lake” in Kalaallisut (the Greenlandic language) – a reference to the shape of King Oscar Fjord and how it is largely protected from the open ocean by the relatively narrow entrance.

 Situated on Ammassalik Island and facing the beautiful King Oscar Fjord, it doesn’t matter where you are in Tasiilaq, there are incredible views of the rugged mountains that are so characteristic of this part of East Greenland.